Kansas Child Support

 In Kansas, both parents have an obligation to financially support their children.
 Through application of the formulas found in the Child Support Guidelines, a support amount is established for each parent.

-The Kansas Child Support Guidelines take into account many factors, including:
+The Child Support Guidelines take into account many factors, including:

-In addition to establishing child support awards in original child support or divorce actions, we also help our clients to modify child support; modifications are frequently requested due to a significant change in one parent’s income, a change in residency of the child or a change in the child’s age.
-We also represent clients in the enforcement of delinquent Kansas child support obligations.
+In addition to establishing child support awards in original child support or divorce actions, we also help our clients to modify child support due to material changes in one parent’s income, insurance costs, change in residency of the child, or a change in the child’s age, We also represent clients in the enforcement of delinquent Kansas child support obligations.

-If you need an initial child support determination, a modification of child support or enforcement of an existing order, we invite you to contact us at (785) 625-0024 or via our online contact form.
+If you need an initial child support determination, a modification of child support or enforcement of an existing order, we invite you to contact us at (785) 625-0024 or via our .
 We look forward to working with you.